-Mining is unrestricted in the National Forests except in a few local areas in some of the Arizona forests.
-Such areas will be posted.
-Rangers can be consulted to advantage not only as to trails, roads, etc., but as to water supplies for camp purposes.
-Usually the Ranger office will have maps, showing pating house, and that a copy be placed upon the proper county records.
+erty is being worked by others.
+The law requires that such notice be posted at both the collar of the shaft and at the boarding house, and that a copy be placed upon the proper county records.
 It is advisable to post additional notice in some conspicuous place where both the employees and the general public may see and read.